Cambridge EnerTech’s

 Tim Lin, PhD, CTO and Founder, Solid Energies , Founder/CTO , Solid Energies

-Introduction of the Beff Navigator: DX Development Acceleration Platform to Shorten Time-to-Market
+Introduction of the Beff Navigator: DX Development Acceleration Platform to Shorten Time to Market

 Photo of Shunsuke Amagai, Founder & Co-CEO, Beff , Founder & Co-CEO , Beff